Perter Saaremets

 He continues to be Lead Artist and supports young people facing life challenges to write, compose and perform their own songs in major public settings.

-To find out more about Skimstone Arts read our Artistic Annual Report for 2020/21.
+To find out more about Skimstone Arts download a copy of our Annual Report for 2023/24.